Nom-nom-hub/NebulaDB/README.md

 npm install @nebula/plugin-versioning
 ```

-> **Note**: Some development dependencies require Node.js 18+.
-If you're using Node.js 16.x, you may see compatibility warnings during development, but the core library will work fine.
+> **Important**: Development dependencies require Node.js 18+.
+The core library is designed to work with Node.js 18+ for optimal performance and compatibility with modern JavaScript features.

 ## Quick Start